 Watch This Video: 'SEO For Beginners: A Basic Search Engine Optimization Tutorial for Higher Google Rankings' (19 mins 39 secs)

-You may have heard that Google is moving away from keywords.
-With AI and machine learning, Google now understands topics.
+With AI and machine learning, Google now understands entire topics.

 By analyzing the way words cluster together in predictable patterns, Google now understands the depth and breadth of any topic.
 And that means Google can measure the topical authority of a piece of content.